Shadowysn/GMOD_SCGG_Fixed/README.md

 # GMOD_SCGG_Fixed
 NOTICE:

-With new features, comes new bugs.
+With new features, comes new glitches.
 As I haven't really extensively tested it, the addon will have bugs.
 Make sure to report them either in my:

 Steam discussion: https://steamcommunity.com/workshop/filedetails/discussion/550198171/1742229167180865559/